Learn about our computer systems research.

 abstract is the research group of Asst.
 Prof. Brandon Lucia in the department of Electrical and Computer Engineering at Carnegie Mellon University.
 Our group does research at the intersection of computer architecture, computer systems, and programming languages.
 Our research focuses on improving the programmability, reliability, and efficiency of computing devices and systems.
 Our work cuts across the layers of the system stack, from the microarchitecture to the application, often touching on everything in between.

-Our group does research into computer systems.
-We are currently focusing on two broad areas: Intermittent and Energy-harvesting computing, and Reliable and Efficient Parallel Systems.
+Our group does computer systems research spanning architecture, software systems, and programming languages.
+We are currently focused on intermittent computing, and efficient parallel computing.
 We release our projects via our Github Organization.
 Here is another full publication list

 We are working to define the system stack for intermittent computing devices, like ones that harvest energy from their environment.
 Our goal is to make these devices programmable, reliable, low-power, and robust to common-case power failures.
 We are rethinking the whole system stack to deal with complexity and reliability, from programming abstractions tolerant of interruptions, down to super-energy-efficient circuits we use to implement microarchitectural features tolerant of byzantine failures.
 We build real systems for use on Earth and far beyond.